 Most of us don’t think about blood as being healthy or unhealthy.
-However blood, like the rest of the body, is healthiest and functions best with the proper nutrients.
-Read on to learn more about the symptoms of anemia, the essential nutrients and best foods to eat for building blood.
+However, blood, like the rest of the body, is healthiest and functions best with the proper nutrients.
+Read on to learn more about the symptoms of anemia, and the essential nutrients and best foods to eat for building blood.

 Are You Anemic?
 Classic Symptoms of Anemia:

-Fatigue, feeling tired or weak
+- Fatigue, feeling tired or weak

-Feeling dizzy, especially upon standing from a sitting position
+- Feeling dizzy, especially upon standing from a sitting position

-Headaches, especially in the front
+- Headaches, especially in the front

-Feeling cold, especially in the hands and feet
+- Feeling cold, especially in the hands and feet

-Irregular heartbeat and/or chest pain
+- Irregular heartbeat and/or chest pain

 Other anemias include hemolytic, aplastic and sickle-cell anemia; some of which can be inherited and may not be affected by nutrients at all.
-The most essential nutrients affecting red blood cells include iron, vitamin B6, B12 and folate.
+The most essential nutrients affecting red blood cells include iron, vitamin B6, vitamin B12 and folate.

 Iron is the most critical nutrient affecting red blood cell production.
-Iron deficiency is usually from blood loss (menstruation, childbirth, internal bleeding, colitis, crohn’s disease, etc.) or the inability to absorb iron (leaky gut, celiac disease, etc.) One visible sign of iron deficiency is a smooth tongue (atrophic glossitis).
+Iron deficiency is usually from blood loss (menstruation, childbirth, internal bleeding, colitis, Crohn’s disease, etc.) or the inability to absorb iron (leaky gut, celiac disease, etc.).
+One visible sign of iron deficiency is a smooth tongue (atrophic glossitis).
 Another common outward sign is cracks (usually bilateral) in the corners of the mouth (known as cheilosis).

 Consider an iron supplement if you have anemia.
 Be aware that the ferrous sulfate form of iron often causes constipation for many individuals.
 Chelated iron, ferrous gluconate and heme iron are known to have less side effects.
 Proferrin ES is heme iron and a popular supplement.
 Read the many reviews and see why many choose to buy Proferrin ES.

-Vitamin B6 (pyridoxine) is a water soluble vitamin necessary for growth and maintenance of almost every bodily function, including blood health and building blood.
-B6 supports red blood cell metabolism and protein metabolism.
+Vitamin B6 (pyridoxine) is a water-soluble vitamin necessary for growth and maintenance of almost every bodily function, including blood health and building blood.
+Vitamin B6 supports red blood cell metabolism and protein metabolism.
 Studies in humans show the bioavailability of vitamin B6 from natural sources is limited though.
 Oral signs of vitamin B6 deficiency include an inflamed tongue (glossitis) and cracks in the corners of the mouth.

 The best food sources of vitamin B6 include fish, long-grain rice, turkey, chicken, potatoes, tomatoes, bananas, whole grains, legumes and nuts.
 Current RDA is 1.3 to 1.7 mg in adults.
-Vitamin B6 supplementation though is common at significantly higher levels of as many consider the RDA to be a bare minimum.
+Vitamin B6 supplementation though is common at significantly higher levels as many consider the RDA to be a bare minimum.

 Vitamin B12 is a common deficiency, especially among vegans, the elderly and those with malabsorption issues.
 Oral signs of progressed vitamin B12 deficiency include a painful inflamed tongue with a fiery red appearance and mucosal ulcerations or lesions.
-A B12 deficiency can be extreme before any symptoms may appear.
+A vitamin B12 deficiency can be extreme before any symptoms may appear.

 Folate is essential for preventing vitamin-related anemia, as well as heart disease, certain types of cancer, stroke and neural tube defects.
 Folate helps with protein metabolism and RNA/DNA production and cell division/replication.
 Oral signs of folate deficiency include gingivitis, cracks in the corners of the mouth and inflammation of the tongue.

-Best sources of folate include long-grain rice, turkey and chicken giblets, legumes, asparagus, spinach, broccoli, brussel sprouts, lettuce and other dark leafy greens.
+Best sources of folate include long-grain rice, turkey and chicken giblets, legumes, asparagus, spinach, broccoli, Brussels sprouts, lettuce and other dark leafy greens.
 The current RDA of folate is 400 mcg for adults.
 If folate supplementation is necessary, look for the the L-5-methyltetrahydrofolate form or 5-MTHF rather than folic acid.
 Folic acid is the synthetic form and is used to fortify cereals, flours and macaroni products.
 Supplementation can mask clinical signs of vitamin B12 deficiency and pernicious anemia so it should be used judiciously.
-There also has been controversy about whether folic acid supplementation intereferes with zinc absorption.
-However in a study from the American Journal of Clinical Nutrition, fortification of white bread with folic acid did not appear to affect zinc absorption in a group of young women.
+There also has been controversy about whether folic acid supplementation interferes with zinc absorption.
+However, in a study from the American Journal of Clinical Nutrition, fortification of white bread with folic acid did not appear to affect zinc absorption in a group of young women.

 To Supplement or Not?

-Are you one of the 26.3% Americans who consume vegetables three or more times per day (according to the CDC)?
+Are you one of the 26.3% of Americans who consume vegetables three or more times per day (according to the CDC)?
 Or are you part of the 73.7% who eat less than three vegetable servings per day?
 Iron and folate are both plentiful in dark, green leafy vegetables and if they’re not part of your diet, you might consider supplementing with a greens food supplement.
 Make it your goal to consume a minimum of three servings of vegetables per day for healthy blood!